Foreign relations of Ireland: Europe

 Ireland is consistently the most pro-European of EU member states, with 88% of the population approving of EU membership according to a poll in 2022.
 Ireland was a founding member of the euro single currency.
 In May 2004, Ireland was one of only three countries to open its borders to workers from the 10 new member states.
 EU issues important to Ireland include the Common Agricultural Policy, corporation tax harmonisation and the EU Constitution.
 The Irish electorate declined to ratify the Treaty of Lisbon in 2008.
 A second referendum in October 2009 passed the bill, allowing the treaty to be ratified.
 Before it was ratified Ireland required legal guarantees on issues such as the right of Ireland to remain militarily neutral (and not engage in any kind of "European army"), the right of the state to maintain its low levels of corporation tax and that the treaty would not change the Eighth Amendment of the Constitution of Ireland making abortion illegal (since deleted).
-Ireland has held the Presidency of the Council of the European Union on seven occasions (in 1975, 1979, 1984, 1990, 1996, 2004 and 2013).
+Ireland has held the Presidency of the Council of the European Union on seven occasions (in 1975, 1979, 1984, 1990, 1996, 2004 and 2013), and is due to hold it for the eight time from July to December 2026.

 Oceania

 United Nations

 The United Nations was founded in 1945, but Ireland's membership was blocked by the Soviet Union until 1955, "partly because of Dublin's neutrality" during the Second World War.
 Since 2017, the Irish ambassador to the UN Office at Geneva has been Michael Gaffey.
-Ireland has been elected to the UN Security Council as a non-permanent member on three occasions — in 1962, in 1981–1982, in 2001–2002 and most recently in 2021–2022.
+Ireland has been elected to the UN Security Council as a non-permanent member on four occasions — in 1962, in 1981–1982, in 2001–2002 and most recently in 2021–2022.

 Ireland is a member state of the International Criminal Court, having signed the Rome Statute in 1998 and ratified it in 2002.

 Irish Aid, the Government of Ireland's programme of assistance to developing countries financed the redesign of the UNV Online Volunteering service website in 2008 and supported its operations from 2007 to 2010, which led to a significant growth in the number of online volunteers and the tasks they completed.

 In 2017, Ireland signed the UN treaty on the Prohibition of Nuclear Weapons.